Home » Blog » Asia » Myanmar » The Ultimate Myanmar Packing List: What To Wear

 Other Things To Consider

-Of course you can buy many beauty products in Myanmar, however for some products you may have to shop around as western products are not stocked in abundance.
+Of course, you can buy many beauty products in Myanmar, however for some products you may have to shop around as Western products are not stocked in abundance.
 It is therefore highly recommended to stock up on things like sunscreen, mosquito repellent, and women's hygiene products.
 The same goes for medication you need.
-I always take a small first-aid kit, be sure to add diarrhea tables like Imodium to it, because the likelihood, no matter how careful you are with food and water, to get sick is very high in Myanmar.
+I always take a small first-aid kit, and be sure to add diarrhea tables like Imodium to it, because the likelihood, no matter how careful you are with food and water, of getting sick is very high in Myanmar.
 I haven't met anyone who hasn't at least had a tummy rumble.
 Hopefully, it will stay like that for you too!

 The Best Luggage For Your Trip In Myanmar